time

 inplace bool whether to modify in place False

-round bool whether to round dates to the nearest day (otherwise, keep timestamp); if None, round if and only if the span of the first timestep is at least one day required
+day_round bool whether to round dates to the nearest day (otherwise, keep timestamp); if None, round if and only if the span of the first timestep is at least one day None

 die bool if False, then fall back to float if conversion to date fails (e.g. year 0) True